lyteword/chspurgeon-tod/volume-7/psalm-128.md

 **Verse 5.** Two priceless mercies.

-1\.The house of God a blessing to our house.
+1\.
+The house of God a blessing to our house.
 It is connected with our own salvation, edification, consolation, etc. It is our hope for the conversion of our children and servants, etc. It is the place of their education, and for the formation of helpful friendship, etc.

-2\.Our house a blessing to God's house.
+2\.
+Our house a blessing to God's house.
 Personal interest in the church, hospitality, generosity, service, etc. Children aiding holy work.
 Wife useful, etc.

 **Verse 6.** Old age blessed when

-1\.Life has been spent in the fear of God.
+1\.
+Life has been spent in the fear of God.

-2\.When it is surrounded to its close by human affection.
+2\.
+When it is surrounded to its close by human affection.

-3\.When it maintains its interest in the cause of God.
+3\.
+When it maintains its interest in the cause of God.

 — *W. H. J. P.*